GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README-Updated-with-ANN.md

 The first three tasks:

-1. Compute pointwise mutual information (PMI) between items based on their co-occurrences,
+1. Computing item co-occurrences,
-2. Train item embeddings using BigQuery ML Matrix Factorization,
+2. Training item embeddings,
-3. Post-process and export the embeddings from BigQuery ML model to a BigQuery table,
+3. Post-processing and exporting the embeddings from BigQuery ML Matrix Factorization Model,

 are the same as in the variant that utilizes the open-source ScaNN library.